zeroxthreef/greenit/README.md

 You need to have installed ![pike_redis_client](https://github.com/dressupgeekout/pike_redis_client) and ![pike scriptrunner](https://github.com/hww3/scriptrunner).

+(you might need to use my fork of pike redis client that uses unix domain sockets)

 Put those both in your ``/usr/local/lib/pike8.0/modules`` folder.

 VERY IMPORTANT: you will need to add the standard letsencrypt stuff to the nginx .conf file if you wanna listen to any other port than 8000 and also ssl.